-Starting out with something new like yoga can be a pretty daunting experience!
+Starting out with your first yoga class can be a pretty daunting experience!

 You walk into a room full of strangers, all of them lying or sitting on the floor, and seemingly busy with themselves to the exclusion of everyone else – Even you!
 They all look so fit and capable, some of them stretching their impressive bodies clad in slinky lycra.
 Others just sit in pure meditative silence, eyes closed and totally oblivious to everything else in the room.
 Everyone seems calm and serene, chatting to each other in hushed voices not to disturb the silence.

 Suddenly, you think you made a mistake.
 You feel fat, unfit and stiff.
 Your busy mind starts chattering so loudly you think the meditating yogis may hear it.
 And when the class starts, the teacher throws everyone into impossible pretzel shapes and balances.

 And believe me, all those super-stretchy and ultra calm people didn’t start out that way.
 Everyone has to start somewhere, but a full yoga class of mixed abilities is a big challenge to take on for anybody.
 However, this is the most common way for beginners to start their yoga practice.

 Sadly, it’s not only a potentially embarrasing way to kick yourself into yoga.
 It can also be a potentially dangerous way, especially if you come into yoga with an injury or hope to overcome a physical condition.
 Without proper supervision, it is very possible to make the pain worse and to create new injuries for beginners who don’t understand this complex practice.
 There is a lot to think about when doing yoga, and without at least a foundation of awareness, a beginner may be at risk of injury in a full mixed abilities class.